-Honorlock is an online proctoring service that allows students to take exams on-demand 24/7.
-There are no scheduling requirements or fees.
+Online Proctoring: Honorlock is an online proctoring service that allows students to take exams on-demand 24/7.
+There are no scheduling requirements.
 You will need a laptop or desktop computer with a webcam, a microphone, and a photo ID.
-The webcam and microphone can be either integrated or external USB devices.
-Honorlock requires that you use the Google Chrome (Links to an external site.) browser; furthermore, the Honorlock extension (Links to an external site.) must be added to Chrome.
+Honorlock requires Google Chrome_browser; furthermore, the Honorlock extension must be added to Chrome.
 For further information, FAQs, and technical support, please visit Honorlock.